tasmota/docs/docs/Rules.md

 The payload will have be `var1 first-32-chars; Event varf=rest-of-the-chars` from the code.

 #### Rule

 ```haskell
 rule1 on event#varf do backlog RfRaw %var1%%value%; RfRaw %var1%%value%; RfRaw 0 endon
 ```
-Enable it with `rule1 1`
+Enable it with `rule1 1`.

 #### Result

-The backlog coming through MQTT will:
+The backlog coming through MQTT will:<br>
-- first set the first 32 characters of the code in variable `var1`;
+- first set the first 32 characters of the code in variable `var1`;<br>
-- fire an event with variable `varf` containing the rest of the characters
+- fire an event with variable `varf` containing the rest of the characters<br>

-The rule will detect the event (`on event`) and run a new backlog which will:
+The rule will detect the event (`on event`) and run a new backlog which will:<br>
-- run command RfRaw with code concatenated of `var1``varf`
+- run command RfRaw with code concatenated of `var1``varf`;<br>
-- run command RfRaw with code concatenated of `var1``varf` again
+- run command RfRaw with code concatenated of `var1``varf` again;<br>
-- run command RfRaw 0
+- run command RfRaw 0<br>

-If you want to repeat the RfRaw 3 times, all you need to do is to simply add in the rule a new `RfRaw %var1%%value%;` before `RfRaw 0`
+If you want to repeat the RfRaw 3 times, all you need to do is to simply add in the rule a new `RfRaw %var1%%value%;` before `RfRaw 0`.<br>
+Backlog introduces and [inter-command delay](https://tasmota.github.io/docs/Commands/#setoption34) of 200 milliseconds by default.
+If you feel the reaction time between your HA system and the covers is too long, you can tweak it by reducing the delay to 60 milliseconds with `SetOption34 60`.

 ------------------------------------------------------------------------------